 What is State Unemployment Insurance?

 All states are required by federal law to have a state unemployment compensation law.
-State laws work in conjunction with the federal law.
+State laws work in conjunction with federal law.
 Federal unemployment taxes provide funds needed to administer both federal and state programs, while state unemployment taxes fund the benefits that unemployed workers receive.
 This payroll tax is known as The State Unemployment Tax Authority, also called SUTA, whereas the federal payroll tax is known as FUTA, the Federal Unemployment Insurance Program.

 Unemployment Insurance premiums are the responsibility of the employer to pay, with the exception of three states which do require an employee contribution: Alaska, New Jersey, and Pennsylvania.
 The federal unemployment fund also helps states that don’t have sufficient funds to pay unemployed workers.
 States can receive loans to cover the shortfall in their funds.